-- 6.15 Having reviewed the latest demographic and household projections and considered alternative assumptions relating to migration and headship rates in line with PPG, it is recommended that: - I. the baseline dwelling requirement is 130 based on the latest (2014based) projections which accords with PPG Paragraph 2a-016. - II.
-That an adjustment is made to reflect alternative assumptions in relation to the underlying demographic projections and household formation rates of the local area which accords with PPG paragraph 2a-017.
-This requires a consideration of migration assumptions and alternative headship rates.
+- 6.13 Having reviewed the latest demographic and household projections and considered alternative assumptions relating to migration and headship rates in line with PPG, it is recommended that: - I. the baseline dwelling requirement under the latest (2014-based) projections (130) has been rebased to align with 2015 and 2016 mid-year estimates to establish a demographic starting point of 141 which accords with PPG Paragraph 2a-016. - II.
+That an adjustment is made to reflect alternative assumptions in relation to the underlying demographic projections and household formation rates of the local areas which accords with PPG paragraph 2a-017.
+This requires a consideration of migration assumptions and alternative headship rates. - III.
+Regarding migration assumptions, the PG-Long Term scenario is taken as the appropriate adjustment based on migration.
+This scenario takes account of long-term internal migration trends.
+A longer time-frame provides a good indicator of underlying long-term trends and has the